xemantic/xemantic.com/ai/index.md

 ## Agentic AI & Creative Coding workshops

-In February/March 2025 we are offering several editions of the 1-day [Agentic AI & Creative Coding workshop](workshops/) in Berlin, which allows participants to learn how to build powerful autonomous AI agents using Kotlin open source libraries developed by Xemantic.
+In February / March 2025 we are offering several editions of the 1-day [Agentic AI & Creative Coding workshop](workshops/) in Berlin, which allows participants to learn **how to build powerful autonomous AI agents** using [open-source software](#xemantics-open-source-ai-software) developed by Xemantic.

 ![An example code of a claude.ai clone written in 16 lines of Kotlin code](https://xemantic.com/ai/workshops/images/AnthropicAiIn16LinesOfCode.webp)

-Our tools are designed to simplify the process, making Agentic AI techniques accessible even to participants with minimal programming experience.
-The workshop incorporates creative coding techniques, making it both engaging and adaptable to diverse skill levels.
+Our tools are designed to simplify development, making Agentic AI techniques accessible even to participants with **minimal programming experience**.
+The [workshop](workshops/) incorporates creative coding techniques, making it both engaging and adaptable to diverse skill levels.

 ## AI consulting